-Trip Blanks = ST-TB-date (mmddyr) Equipment Blanks = ST-EB-date (mmddyr)
+Trip Blanks = HA-TB-date (mmddyr) Equipment Blanks = HA-EB-date (mmddyr)

-Samples will be analyzed for VOCs, SVOCs and organochlorine pesticides.
+Samples will be analyzed for VOCs and SVOCs.
 Samples will be packaged on ice and transported daily via overnight commercial carrier under standard chain-of-custody procedures to TriMatrix Laboratories.
 The laboratory will provide analytical results within 30 days of sample receipt.
 Data validation (Level IV) will be conducted on all laboratory results.